mattalford/ninja-socket/README.md

 # Ninjatader 8 Indicator - NinjaSocket

 This repository contains the NinjaSocket indicator for Ninjatrader 8.
-The NinjaSocket is an example WebSocket client for Ninjatrader 8.
+The NinjaSocket is an example WebSocket client.

 ## License